peterbrown454/TaleWrite/README.md

     <th>Bugs / Issues - tested across viewports of all devices using Google Dev Tools</th>
   </tr>
    <tr>
-    <td>As a user, I want a flowing, integrated user experience. </td>
+    <td>As a site user, I want a flowing user experience. </td>
-    <td>No bugs or issues that make interaction with site feel awkward</td>
-    <td>1.
-Three second delay between selecting answer and next question <br>
-    2. On large devices the "Enter name" box obscures the brand logo and feels like a pop-up rather than an integrated element of the UX package</td>
+    <td>Ability to navigate from feature to feature without feeling surprised</td>
+    <td>The success messages on submitting an entry, edit or comment I wanted to get inside the Navbar but was unable to do so.
+Also for some reason the user after logging in is taken to the write function</td>

   </tr>
   <tr>
-    <td>As a user, I want the questions and answers to be clear and unambiguous.</td>
-    <td>Questions clearly phrased.
-Text clearly delineated against background.</td>
-    <td>Occasional spelling errors e.g. "Introduced" spelt 'introudced'.</td>
+    <td>As a site user I can sign up register an account so I can log in and interact with the site</td>
+    <td>Register and sign up functions</td>
+    <td>None detected</td>

   </tr>
    <tr>
     <td>As a site owner, I want the logo clearly visible to increase brand recognition.</td>
     <td>Logo clearly visible on landing/options page.</td>
-    <td>On first visit then "Enter Name" box covers brand logo on some devices</td>
+    <td>None detected</td>
   <tr>
-    <td>As a user, I want it to be obvious how to proceed with the game.</td>
+    <td>As a user, I want to be able to leave comments and have other users comment on my entries</td>
-    <td>Questions, and answer list clear, with feedback when answers clicked.</td>
+    <td>Comments section in which users can leave comments below entries, pending moderation from the superuser</td>
     <td>None detected</td>
   </tr>
   <tr>
-    <td>As a user, I want to be able to restart the game once I’ve finished.</td>
+    <td>As site owner I want to be able to moderate comments to ensure a pleasent toxicity-free community of authors and readers</td>
-    <td>Play again button at bottom of page when quiz complete</td>
+    <td>Superuser needs to authorise all comments before they are published</td>
     <td>None deteced</td>

   </tr>
   <tr>
-    <td>As a user, I want to be able to reset the game when I’ve made an error.</td>
+    <td>As a site user I want to be able to easily access all published stories</td>
-    <td>Reset / restart quiz button</td>
-    <td>None detected</td>
+    <td>Stories easy to upload and clearly visible on website.</td>
+    <td>Although uploading is easy and entries are clearly visible, the ability to filter/sort wasn't completed (see user story below). </td>

   </tr>
   <tr>
-    <td>As a user, I want the site to be easily navigable.</td>
+    <td>As a site user I want to be able to filter/sort all published stories so I can access specific ones</td>
     <td>Different features of site are clearly identifiable</td>
     <td>None detected</td>